pedestal/pedestal/app/docs/design-spec.md

   relative to other components.
 Sometimes components will run in the same address space as other components and sometimes they will not
-- As much as possible, we should be able to choose to user or not use channels.
+- As much as possible, we should be able to choose when to use channels.
   All core functionality should be implemented outside of channel code.
 Helper functions can be provided which add channels on top to the core interface.